 Alt / Az indicator

-Bottom-right badge showing the altitude and azimuth of the centre of view.
+Top-right badge showing the altitude and azimuth of the centre of view.

 Dimmed ground